ORFLEM/Hyprland-Sunrise/readme.md

         <img src="./assets/sunrise.png" height="500px">
    </div>

+## Update

+added support wide monitors 16:9 if you have use wide live wallpaper on ultrawide monitors (21:9) you have use in waybar change_live_bgz, in hyprland exec-once = ... (zoom 0.43) added support change themes

 ##  📥 Installation
 > [!IMPORTANT]
 > You need install: waybar, swaync, wlogout, wofi, blueman, playerctl, cava, mpvpaper, swaybg, NetworkManager-tui, chiphist, pulseaudio and two fonts: fira code nerd and mononoki.
 Different, you won't be able to fully use this configuration!